-After describing Eth2 as our generation's elder game of economic penalties, it may seem like there is nothing left to say.
+After describing Ethereum 2.0 as our generation's elder game of economic penalties, it may seem like there is nothing left to say.
 However, there is one bonus side-mission left; one more extension pack meant to give you a unique means of reading our new interplanetary plays.

 For seven weeks, we've been discussing the play of complementary opposites, extending our awareness of the spectrum of consciousness and examining more intimately the trade-offs we make in every moment.
 But what, really, are these opposites?
 What informs their opposite-ness?
 What is the real nature of their relationship?

-The opposition is, at it were, between container and contained, between the background and the stage, between the field and the players moving on it.
+The opposition is, as it were, between container and contained, between the background and the stage, between the field and the players moving on it.
 The good and the evil play their opposing parts on the field which remains neutral and indifferent and "open" or "empty".
 It is like rain that falls on the just and the unjust. -- Daisetz Suzuki

 As Hua-Ching Ni says, "these polarized energies contain and complement each other".
 When you notice how each complementary opposite not only illuminates the other pole, but contains it fully, you are moving beyond simplistic dualism.
 Each pole has many attributes and is, in itself, a complex process, but "by understanding them and how they interact with each other, one can learn the truth of any situation and determine the proper action to take."

 We can, in modern cognitive science terms (inspired by ancient myth), come to realise not just complementarity, but coincidence: this here and now, which is the presence of eternity.
 Critically, it is not about culmination or resolution, but infinities accessible through humble opponent processing.